intersect-sdl/documentation/docs/ontology_integration.md

 SDL uses ontologies to drive the UI dynamically:

-- Forms are generated based on `sh:NodeShape`
+- Forms are generated based on :rdfterm[sh:NodeShape]
-- Labels, descriptions, ranges are extracted from `rdfs:label`, `rdfs:comment`, `sh:datatype`, etc.
+- Labels, descriptions, ranges are extracted from :rdfterm[rdfs:label], :rdfterm[rdfs:comment], :rdfterm[sh:datatype], etc.
 - Type-aware rendering of content blocks (e.g., data block vs. reference block)

 This enables a flexible interface that adjusts to new types without hardcoding.